 The right applies to each child.
 Therefore, if an employee has twins they are entitled to 36 weeks' parental leave.

-Parental leave cannot be transferred between parents and is a different entitlement to the recently introduced entitlement to shared parental leave and pay.
+Parental leave cannot be transferred between parents and is a different entitlement to shared parental leave and pay.

 The leave must be taken within a set period - see when parental leave can be taken and for how long.